wertercatt/tooters/subjective.md

 title: Subjective
 ---

 Subjective is a ten episode interview series with people impacting our world through their creativity.
+Released in Spring 2015.

 Also available from [Apple Podcasts](https://podcasts.apple.com/us/podcast/subjective/id1589308059).